 - 8.1 Each laboratory using this method is required to operate a formal quality control program.
 The minimum requirements of this program consist of an initial demonstration of laboratory capability and the analysis of spiked samples as a continuing check on performance.
 The laboratory is required to maintain performance records to define the quality of data that is generated. - 8.1.1 Before performing any analyses, the analyst must demonstrate the ability to generate acceptable accuracy and precision with this method.
 This ability is established as described in Section 8.2. - 8.1.2 In recognition of the rapid advances occurring in chromatography, the analyst is permitted certain options to improve the separations or lower the cost of measurements.
-Each time such modifications to the method are made, the analyst is required to repeat the procedure in Section 8.2. - 8.1.3 The laboratory must spike and analyze a minimum of 10% of all samples to monitor continuing laboratory performance.
+Each time such modifications to the method are made, the analyst is required to repeat the procedure in Section 8.2.

+- 8.1.3 The laboratory must spike and analyze a minimum of 10% of all samples to monitor continuing laboratory performance.
 This procedure is described in Section 8.4. - 8.2 To establish the ability to generate acceptable accuracy and precision, the analyst must perform the following operations. - 8.2.1 Select a representative spike concentration for each compound to be measured.
-Using stock standards, prepare a quality control check sample concentrate in acetone, 1000 times more concentrated than the selected concentrations. - 8.2.2 Using a pipette, add 1.00 mL of the check sample concentrate to each of a minimum of four 1000-mL aliquots of reagent water.
+Using stock standards, prepare a quality control check sample concentrate in acetone, 1000 times more concentrated than the selected concentrations. - 8.2.2 Using a pipette, add 1.00 mL of the check sample concentrate to each of a minimum of four 1000 mL aliquots of reagent water.
 A representative wastewater may be used in place of the reagent water, but one or more additional aliquots must be analyzed to determine background levels, and the spike level must exceed twice the background level for the test to be valid.
 Analyze the aliquots according to the method beginning in Section 10. - 8.2.3 Calculate the average percent recovery (R), and the standard deviation of the percent recovery (s), for the results.
-Wastewater background corrections must be made before R and s calculations are performed.

-- 8.2.4 Table 2 provides single-operator recovery and precision for isopropalin, profluralin and trifluralin.
-Similar results should be expected for benfluralin and ethalfluralin.
-Compare these results to the values calculated in Section 8.2.3. - 8.3 The analyst must calculate method performance criteria and define the performance of the laboratory for each spike concentration and parameter being measured. - 8.3.1 Calculate upper and lower control limits for method performance as follows:
+Wastewater background corrections must be made before R and s calculations are performed. - 8.2.4 Using the appropriate data from Table 2, determine the recovery and single-operator precision expected for the method, and compare these results to the values calculated in Section 8.2.3.
+If the data are not comparable, review potential problem areas and repeat the test. - 8.3 The analyst must calculate method performance criteria and define the performance of the laboratory for each spike concentration and parameter being measured. - 8.3.1 Calculate upper and lower control limits for method performance as follows:

-'''

-Upper Control Limit (UCL) = R + 3s
+Upper Control Limit (UCL) = $$R + 3s$$

-Lower Control Limit (LCL) = R - 3s
+Lower Control Limit (LCL) = $R - 3s$

-'''

 where R and s are calculated as in Section 8.2.3.
-The UCL and LCL can be used to construct control charts8 that are useful in observing trends in performance.
+The UCL and LCL can be used to construct control charts that are useful in observing trends in performance.